Health equity among ethnic and rural caregivers of people with ADRD

-This is a one-year study that identifies the unique needs and assets of caregivers to persons with Alzheimer’s and similar brain conditions living in Northern Arizona.
-We are also interested in the health of caregivers in our area, and the resources they use and still need to maintain their physical, emotional, and mental well-being.
+This was a one-year study that identified the unique needs and assets of caregivers to persons with Alzheimer’s and similar brain conditions living in Northern Arizona.
+We were also interested in the health of caregivers in our area, and the resources they use and still need to maintain their physical, emotional, and mental well-being.
 We want programs that provide support to caregivers to recognize the unique needs and assets of these populations in Northern Arizona.
-Results from this project will be used to inform culture-based programs for Hispanic/Latino, Native American, and rural caregivers.
+Results from this project can be used to inform culture-based programs for Hispanic/Latino, Native American, and rural caregivers.

-Our study will combine findings from the focus groups and surveys of caregivers, with interviews of policymakers and providers.
-We will also produce a report on the healthcare and social support resources that are available to caregivers in Northern Arizona, and participants will receive personalized information about the resources close to them.
+Our study combined findings from focus groups and surveys of caregivers with interviews of policymakers and providers, and GIS mapping of caregiver resources in the region.
+We produced a report on the healthcare and social support resources that are available to caregivers in Northern Arizona.

-This study is being conducted by Drs.
-Julie Baldwin, Dorothy Dunn, Yolanda Garcia, Michael McCarthy and Heather Williamson, with the assistance of Rachel Bacon, project coordinator, and Morgan Hustead, graduate student.
+This study was conducted by Drs.
+Julie Baldwin, Dorothy Dunn, Yolanda Garcia, Michael McCarthy and Heather Williamson, with the assistance of Mark Remiker, project coordinator, Rachel Bacon, project coordinator, and Morgan Hustead, graduate student.

-Study name: A Multilevel Examination of Health Equity among Ethnic and Rural ADRD Caregivers Specific Aims.
+Study title: A Multilevel Examination of Health Equity Among Ethnic and Rural ADRD Caregivers Specific Aims